moderntribe/square-one/docs/panels/default/micronavbuttons.md

 ## Usage

 Maybe you need a custom, single-use navigation or some CTAs without all the extra flare of images, titles and descriptions?
-This panel works well for adding a suplimentary navigation section to a page or post without registering a new menu, or as a CTA group of just buttons.
+This panel works well for adding a supplementary navigation section to a page or post without registering a new menu, or as a CTA group of just buttons.

 ### File Locations